Financial Aid Rights

 - If you are offered a loan, then explanation of the interest rate, the total amount that must be repaid, your repayment options, when repayment begins, how long you have to repay, and conditions of deferments and cancellations.

-- Explanation of how to be considered for additional aid if your financial circumstances change.
+- Explanation of how to be considered for unusual circumstances regarding dependency and/or changes to financial situation:

 - Explanation of how Cosumnes River College determines whether or not you meet satisfactory academic progress.

 - Explanation of how to reapply for financial aid each year you are in school.

 Financial Aid Responsibilities

 As a Cosumnes River College student and recipient of financial aid, you have the following responsibilities: